France announces candidates for April presidential election | DW | 07.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Constitutional Council in Paris on Monday announced its official list of candidates seeking the country's presidency in upcoming April elections.
-Of the 65 candidates that expressed interest in running, 12 garnered the required support of 500 politicians each to make them eligible to stand.
+The Constitutional Council in Paris on Monday announced its official list of candidates seeking France's presidency in April's election.
+Of the 65 candidates who expressed interest in running, 12 garnered the required support of 500 politicians each to make them eligible to stand.

-Incumbent President Emmanuel Macron, buoyed by recent upbeat economic numbers and widely viewed as a candidate for stability in the midst of international crisis such as the current conflict in Ukraine, is the odds-on favorite to win reelection.
+Incumbent President Emmanuel Macron, buoyed by recent upbeat economic numbers and widely viewed as a candidate for stability in the midst of international crisis such as the current conflict in Ukraine, is the odds-on favorite to win.

-Macron, who founded the center-left party En Marche!
-(Republic on the Move / EM), has led the country since 2017.
+Macron, who founded the centrist party En Marche!
+(Republic on the Move), or EM, has led the country since 2017.
 As was the case in 2017, Macron is expected to face far-right firebrand Marine Le Pen of the National Rally (RN) in a second round runoff.

-Other candidates vying for the right to assume the office include Valerie Pecresse of the center-right party The Republicans (LR), Paris Mayor Anne Hidalgo of the Socialist party, Jean-Luc Melenchon of the far-left La France Insoumise (France Unbowed/ FI) party, Fabien Roussel of the French Communist Party (PCF), Yannick Jadot of the left-leaning Green Party, and far-right candidate Eric Zemmour.
+Other candidates vying for the right to assume the office include Valerie Pecresse, of the center-right party The Republicans (LR); Paris Mayor Anne Hidalgo, of the Socialist party; Jean-Luc Melenchon. of the far-left La France Insoumise (France Unbowed party, or FI; Fabien Roussel, of the French Communist Party (PCF); Yannick Jadot, of the left-leaning Green Party; and far-right candidate Eric Zemmour.

 The election will be held on April 10.
-The top two candidates who receive the most votes in that race will then face one another in a runoff on April 24.
+Should no candidate win a majority, the two who receive the most votes would face one another in a runoff on April 24.

 js/wd (AFP, dpa)